ew2631/ew2631.github.io/README.md

 <p style="text-align: center;"> *the following letter has been modified from its original version. it has been formatted to fit a mobile screen.* </p>

+<p style="text-align:center;">*the following letter has been modified from its original version. it has been formatted to fit a mobile screen.*</p>

 hi friends,

 please know that this ~~email~~ letter is a rarely vulnerable moment from a publicly insensitive boomer so pls handle with care. im old and emotionally fragile. i'm reaching out because